-After due process, a student found responsible of possessing, or using such substances may be suspended for no less than the remainder of the current semester.
+After due process, a student found responsible of possessing, or using, or distributing such substances may be disciplined or suspended from the university.
 The selling, manufacturing, or transfer of illegal drugs as indicated above is considered a more serious violation.
 After due process, a student found guilty of the selling, manufacturing, or transfer of illegal drugs shall be suspended for no less than one year and may be expelled.
 In the event that staff members (or any member of the University community) suspect that illegal drugs are being used or stored in the residence halls or apartments, Campus Security can be summoned.
 It is the responsibility of Campus Security to question the occupants of the room and determine through approved policy if illegal drugs are present.
 Criminal charges may be filed against all occupants of a room where illegal drugs are found.